-In 1994, following the lead of the Program and with support from the Massachusetts Caucus of Women Legislators, the Center for Women in Politics & Public Policy was established at UMass Boston.
-The Center’s mission is to further women’s leadership by conducting research that makes a difference in women’s lives.
+In 1994, following the lead of the program and with support from the Massachusetts Caucus of Women Legislators, the Center for Women in Politics and Public Policy was established at UMass Boston.
+The center’s mission is to further women’s leadership by conducting research that makes a difference in women’s lives.
 The center serves as a resource for the empowerment of women from diverse communities.
-In addition to its research publications, the Center hosts research forums and sponsors panels and events centered on topics central to women.
+In addition to its research publications, the center hosts research forums and sponsors panels and events centered on topics central to women.

 Highlights of Betty’s life include the following: